 We are seeking a waiver with respect to the applicable breached covenants referenced above.
 However, there can be no assurance that such lenders will agree to waive such existing covenant breaches.
 Even if we receive a waiver with respect to such breaches, based on management's current forecast, absent of additional financing or capital raising, we have concluded it is probable that we will not be in compliance with certain of the prospective financial covenants under the Fortress Credit Agreement and the Fortress Convertible Note Agreement during certain periods of the next twelve months.
-Accordingly, while we intend to seek waivers from compliance with the applicable covenants in connection with such anticipated breaches, or amendments of existing financial covenants included in the Fortress Credit Agreement and the Fortress Convertible Note Agreement, we are also pursuing alternative sources of capital so that we will be able to satisfy our prospective minimum liquidity obligations under the Fortress Convertible Note Agreement will agree to waive any breaches thereunder that may arise in the future or that we will otherwise be able to remedy such breaches.
-In the absence of waivers or remedies of existing covenant breaches or any additional breaches that may arise in the future, the lenders under the Fortress Credit Agreement and the Fortress Convertible Note Agreement could elect to declare all the funds borrowed under the Fortress Credit Agreement and the Fortress Credit and unpaid interest, and institute foreclosure proceedings against our assets, such lenders could elect to terminate their delayed draw commitments there under the Fortress Credit Agreement could elect to terminate their delayed draw commitments there under the Fortress Credit Agreement could elect to terminate their delayed draw commitments there under the Fortress Credit Agreement and the Fortress Credit agreement to be due and payable, together with accrued and unpaid interest, and institute foreclosure proceedings against our assets, s
+Accordingly, while we intend to seek waivers from compliance with the applicable covenants in connection with such anticipated breaches, or amendments of existing financial covenants included in the Fortress Credit Agreement and the Fortress Convertible Note Agreement will agree to waive any breaches thereunder that may arise in the future or that we will otherwise be able to remedy such breaches.
+In the absence of waivers or remedies of existing covenant breaches or any additional breaches that may arise in the future, the lenders under the Fortress Credit Agreement to be due and payable, together with accrued and unpaid interest, and institute foreclosure proceedings against our assets, such lenders could elect to apply the default interest rate under the Fortress Credit Agreement and the Fortress Credit Agreement to be due and payable, together with accrued and unpaid interest, and institute foreclosure proceedings against our assets, such lenders could el